CrimsonCrips/AlexsMobsInteraction/README.md

 Special Thanks to
 -
--Reimnop, for helping me code
+-Reimnop and Drullkus for helping with code.

 -[Alex](whttps://modrinth.com/user/AlexModGuy) and [Carro](whttps://modrinth.com/user/Carro1001) for the great mod